 So, is it really worth it to hire a lawyer for a simple traffic ticket?
 In many cases, yes, particularly if you’re facing substantial fines or the revocation of your driving privileges — these traffic violation penalties could have serious consequences.
-Depending on the circumstances, a traffic ticket attorney can help you by:
+Depending on the circumstances, a skilled traffic ticket attorney can help you by:

 - Providing thorough advice so you understand your legal options

 - Leveling the playing field between you and the state prosecutors

 - Challenging or suppressing evidence that was improperly obtained

 - Working with expert witnesses who can testify to support your case

 - Appearing in traffic court on your behalf so you don’t have to

 - Negotiating for a plea bargain or arguing for your charges to be reduced or dismissed